itsJino/MusicVisuals/README.md

 - Gaining a better understanding of object orientated programming concepts.
 - How to map and position objects on the screen better.
 - Gaining valuable team collaboration skills working as group in order to help code the scenes together and solve problems that would have taken longer to solve without another person looking at your code.

+## Joshua Flores
+- I am proud of what we were able to create as a group.
+We collaborated well with each other and helped each other whenever we needed it.
+- I learned a lot about perlin noise, and how 3D objects are created.
+My overall understanding of Object Oriented Programming has definitely imporoved, especially in Java.